 * There are 5 groupings of anxiety disorders:

 - Panic disorder/attacks

 - Phobias – agoraphobia, social phobia, specific

-- GAD – generalised anxiety disorder
+- GAD – generalized anxiety disorder

 - OCD – obsessive compulsive disorder

-- Acute stress disorder and PTSD – post traumatic stress disorder
+- Acute stress disorder and PTSD – post-traumatic stress disorder

 Common Symptoms of ASD and PTSD